 The Albion Basin is ideal for beginners, families and those who are enrolling in a ski lesson with the Alf Engen Ski School.
 The Albion Day lodge is also a bit quieter than the Goldminer’s.
 The Albion has food, a ski shop and Alta Java—a local’s favorite for coffee.

-COLLINS BASE AREA
+Wildcat BASE AREA

 The feel-good Alta vibe is not only a product of the copious amounts of snow and locals that frequent this place, but also because Alta is about the skiing not opulent amenities.